-Yes, shinfin™ fins position on your legs to face your kick direction and match your kick.
-The more you swim with them, the more they imprint the correct kicks on your muscle memory.
+Leg fins imprint the correct kicks on your muscle memory, the more you swim with them.
+You position the fins on your legs to face your kick direction and match your kick.
 This works for freestyle, backstroke and fly.

 Regular foot fins work with a very different kick to your natural kick.
 You can feel the difference.
 For example, they cause you to slope your thighs down, bend your knees too much and strain your calf muscles too much.
 Foot flippers imprint the wrong muscle memory for your legs and arms, as well as for your stomach and torso muscles too.
 This incorrect muscle memory imprint happens because the different foot flipper kick style also changes your arm pulls and your entire body balance.
 So alternating between foot flippers and barefoot swimming confuses your muscle memory.